-CCF has been enrolled as a full member of Childhood Cancer International.
-This is an International Umbrella Organisation which represents 177 Parent Organisations in 90 countries.
-By working in partnership with other child cancer organisations, CCF is better placed to promote its aims and objectives.
-Membership of such an organisation brings with it the benefit of a wider knowledge base and insight to the many issues surrounding a childhood cancer diagnosis such as for example, the need for psycho-social care for children and their families and the many long term issues faced by survivors.
+By working in partnership with other child cancer organisations, we are better placed to promote our aims and objectives.
+Membership of such organisations brings with it the benefit of a wider knowledge base and insight to the many issues surrounding a childhood cancer diagnosis such as the need for psycho-social care for children and their families and the many long term health, psychological and social issues faced by survivors.